How Much Does Life Insurance Cost for Canadians?

 • Legacy or charitable giving goals

-A good guideline is to choose coverage that’s 10-15 times your yearly income.
-But speaking with a financial advisor or insurance expert can help you find the right amount based on your personal situation.
+A good guideline is to choose coverage that’s 10-15 times your yearly income, but a detailed need analysis with a financial advisor will help you find a more precise figure.

 Find out which factors impact the cost of Life Insurance in Canada